sitefinitysteve/RandomSiteControlsMVC/README.md

 ### Helpers
 * TODO: Document

+### Demo Setup
+## Restore the database

+* Restore from from /Demo/App_Data/_database using SQL 2019
+* Update the /Demo/App_Data/Configuration/Data.config connection string to be your database

 ## Troubleshooting
 #### The widgets views are not loading *as of* 12.2
 Sitefinity added a new feature, a powershell script under \Builds called ScanControllerContainerAssemblies.ps1.
 The idea is that on build it scans all the DLLs in /bin and looks for any that are SF Controllers,